 There’s an old adage that says you should not throw good money after bad.
 Does that apply to people as well?

-If there are people who do not contribute anything to society, if they demand a continuous and insatiable amount of resources, if they show no prospects or ambitions to improve their lives, then should we continue to sustain their existence?
+If there are people who do not contribute anything to society, who demand an insatiable amount of resources, and who show no prospects or ambitions to improve their lives, should we continue to sustain their existence?

-And yet it seems that society is prepared to willingly give support and resources to those in need without expecting anything or very little back in return.
-There are jobs to be had in society but people who would be quite capable of doing those jobs seem to be under no obligation to take them.
+And yet it seems that society is willing to provide support and resources to those in need without expecting much in return.
+There are jobs to be had in society, but people who would be quite capable of doing those jobs seem to be under no obligation to take them.

 They are prepared to take their benefits but are not prepared to give anything back to society.
 It can seem to be a one-way operation.
 Society gives; those in need take.
 What’s fair, what’s right about that?

-And the more that’s offered then the more that is taken.
+And the more that’s offered, the more that is taken.
 Why wouldn’t it be?
 It’s something for nothing.
 Of course, they’ll take it.

-By giving to the needy, the undeserving, the unable, it does – supposedly – show society’s humanity and appreciation of the value of life.
+Giving to the needy, the undeserving, and the unable supposedly shows society’s humanity and appreciation for the value of life.
 All life is valued; all life should be cherished.
-It is considered to be a sign of a modern society that the poor, the ill, the disabled, the unemployed should not be allowed to suffer.
+It is considered to be a sign of a modern society that the poor, the ill, the disabled, and the unemployed should not be allowed to suffer.

-Society looks after its weaker members, offering a safety net for those that need it.
+Society looks after its weaker members, offering a safety net for those who need it.
 And rightly so.
-People shouldn’t have to endure hardship because of some misfortune or due to a difficult set of circumstances.
+People shouldn’t have to endure hardship because of misfortune or difficult circumstances.
 However, it is apparent that there are far too many who choose to unscrupulously take advantage of society’s benevolence.

-Perhaps we need to reconsider society’s generosity to those that are continually unemployed, those that commit crimes against society and those that sponge off society including those on disability benefits who could still – if they wanted to – make some worthwhile contribution to society.
+Perhaps we need to reconsider society’s generosity to those who are continually unemployed, those who commit crimes against society and those who sponge off society, including those on disability benefits who could still, if they wanted to, make some worthwhile contribution to society.

 Benefits should not be taken for granted.
 They need to be earned; they need to be appreciated.
-They need to be considered as a privilege rather than assumed to be an expected right.
+They should be considered a privilege rather than an expected right.

 Achieving this is not as straightforward as one might expect.